ourkingsaber/jTrade/Doc/Setup.md

 - rpy2 (maybe)
 - quantlib (maybe, requires underlying C++ package)

-Make sure `jTrade/jTrade` is added to python package search path.
-That is, `Data`, `Core` and other modules can be directly imported.
+Make sure `jTrade` is added to python package search path.
+That is, `jTrade` as a module can be directly imported.
 This is important!

 ### Developer